ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 To run the code samples in this section, you must have these prerequisites:

 - A running Ansys HPS installation.
-For more information, see the `Ansys HPC Platform Services Guide <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Ansys%20HPC%20Platform%20Services&pid=HpcPlatformServices&lang=en>`_ in the Ansys Help.
+For more information, see the `Ansys HPC Platform Services Deployment Guide <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Ansys%20HPC%20Platform%20Services&pid=HpcPlatformServices&lang=en>`_ in the Ansys Help.
 - A Python shell with PyHPS Data Transfer installed.
 For more information, see :ref:`getting_started`.